performancecopilot/pcp/docs/PG/WritingPMDA.rst

 In certain special cases (for example, such as for a histogram), it may be appropriate to export an array of values as raw binary data (the type encoding in the descriptor is **PM_TYPE_AGGREGATE**).
 However, this requires the development of special PMAPI client tools, because the standard PCP tools have no knowledge of the structure and interpretation of the binary data.
-The usual issues of platform-depdendence must also be kept in mind for this case - endianness, word-size, alignment and so on - the (possibly remote) special PMAPI client tools may need this information in order to decode the data successfully.
+The usual issues of platform-dependence must also be kept in mind for this case - endianness, word-size, alignment and so on - the (possibly remote) special PMAPI client tools may need this information in order to decode the data successfully.

 Data Structures